 "As will the rest of the crew," Jerad replied.
 "G'night, Captain."

-The first officer left the confines of his cabin, clad once again in just his boots and trousers, although he was currently wishing he were wearing considerably less.
+The first officer left the confines of his cabin, clad only in a pair of shorts, although he was actually considering stripping down to just his fur.

 "From one extreme to the other," the cougar muttered to himself, panting in the heat of the corridor.
 In addition to feeling overheated, his eyes were itchy and his muscles were aching, but despite the way that he felt, it was his turn at the bridge watch.

 He approached the blue panel painted with a gold sailing ship's wheel and thumbed the control to open it.
 All the lights were off in the command center, leaving the compartment illuminated solely by the instrument panels.
 Soft music played from a console, but the navigator heard nothing else.